 The universal battle against obesity is worsening.
 Strategies that aim to prevent the onset of obesity, are recommended by the World Health Organisation and have also been included in jurisdictional health plans across Australia.

-As obesity tracks from childhood into adulthood, strategies which aim to prevent the onset of obesity are recommended by the World Health Organisation and are included in the health plans of jurisdictions across Australia.
-The feedAustralia program has been designed to support these strategies, with childhood obesity at the forefront of its thinking.
+The feedAustralia initiative has been designed to support these strategies, with childhood obesity at the forefront of its thinking.

-With some 60 per cent of adults and 25 per cent of young people overweight or obese, the feedAustralia program presents a durable approach to improving population health by addressing nutrition related behaviours and modifying nutrition environments for young children.
+feedAustralia presents a durable approach to improving population health by addressing nutrition-related behaviours and modifying nutrition environments for young children.

 Why Focus on Early Childhood?

-The feedAustralia program has been designed to address an identified need within the early childhood education and care sector to translate expert nutritional knowledge and provide a cost effective solution that enables providers to deliver menus that are compliant with Australian Dietary Guidelines.
+In its first iteration, feedAustralia has been designed to address an identified need within the early childhood education and care sector to translate expert nutritional knowledge that enables services to deliver menus that are cost effective and compliant with Australian Dietary Guidelines.

-The benefits of instilling healthy eating habits at a young age are far reaching.
-The highest quality research, evidence, systematic reviews and controlled trials also show that improving the nutritional environment in early childhood education and care settings can have a positive impact on not only a child’s diet but can also improve learning behaviours.
+The initial focus of feedAustralia is on early childhood education and care because the benefits of instilling healthy eating habits at a young age are far reaching.
+The highest quality research, evidence, systematic reviews and controlled trials also show that improving the nutritional environment in early childhood can have a positive impact on diet but can also improve learning behaviours.

 Meal Planning is Complex

-The required nutritional knowledge and computational burden of menu planning and assessment are considerable, particularly for individuals who may not have any formal tertiary qualifications in nutrition.
+The required nutritional knowledge and computational burden of menu planning and assessment is considerable, particularly in places of care, including the home.